 Radon is a radioactive gas that is the leading cause of lung cancer in the USA among non-smokers.
 Therefore it is important to test any home you plan to buy for radon, and if the levels are found alarming, you should take the necessary steps to mitigate them.
 But whose responsibility is it to pay for radon mitigation; the buyer’s or the seller’s?

-Generally, the seller of the house pays for radon mitigation even though there is no explicit law stating this.
+The seller of the house generally pays for radon mitigation even though there is no explicit law stating this.
 In some cases, the costs are split between the buyer and the seller on amicable terms so that the seller covers the basic costs, and the buyer pays for the extras.

 Who takes the responsibility?